 Apart from exchanging glances with the local boys, there was also the custom for these girls to toss oranges into the ocean as they make their wish for a good match in the future.
 An urban legend has it that some of the more adventurous guys actually wade out into the ocean to collect the oranges either for eating or audaciously claim the hand of the maiden to toss it.
 I suppose if there is a will, there is way.
 This custom continues to this day in the city of Penang.

 While Peranakan celebration of Chap Goh Mei does not involve dumplings, they are very much a part of the Chinese New Year offering in other segments of Chinese society.
-Dumplings symbolizes wealth and so I made Money Bag Dumplings to underscore these good wishes.
+Dumplings symbolizes wealth and so I made Money Bag Dumplings and Cabbage Rolls to underscore these good wishes.
 By coincidence, World on a Plate has also scheduled this month’s theme to be DUMPLINGS.
 The timing could not have been more perfect!

 Dumplings are usually made with pot sticker or wonton wrappers, easily purchased at the Asian grocery stores.
 These wrappers are made of wheat flour.
 For a gluten-free option, I use Vietnamese paper rice wrappers instead.
 They are more delicate and not as sturdy but they do give a nice translucent appearance to the dumplings.
 They hold up pretty well in smaller dumplings but larger ones like these should be handled gently.
 Small tears in the wrapping will not be visible once the dumpling is immersed in the soup.
 Dumplings wrapped in rice wrappers should first be steamed so that the wrapper stays with the filling.
 Cooking them directly in the soup causes the wrapper to unravel.